-File types that the LEA may get Intercepted data types "1" (in binary: 0011 0001) IRI
+File types that the LEA may get Intercepted data types

+"1" (in binary: 0011 0001) IRI

+"8" (in binary: 0011 1000) for national use

 This alternative A is used when each target's IRI is gathered per observed target to dedicated delivery files.
 This method provides the result of interception in a very refined form to the LEAs, but requires somewhat more resources in the MF than alternative B. With this method, the data sorting and interpretation tasks of the LEMF are considerably easier to facilitate in near real time than in alternative B.